-Pulmonary Arterial Hypertension (PAH)
+Pulmonary arterial hypertension (PAH)

-A mean pulmonary arterial pressure (mPAP) of more than 25 mmHg at rest is classified as PAH (normal is considered 8-20 mmHg).
-Patients are classified into one of four groups according to the World Health Organization Groups 1-4, with Group 1 showing the fewest and least severe complications and Group 4 showing the most.
+A mean pulmonary arterial pressure (mPAP) of more than 25 mmHg at rest is classified as PAH (the normal range is between 8 and 20 mmHg).
+Patients are classified into one of four groups according to the World Health Organization (WHO) classification system, with group 1 showing the fewest and least severe complications, and group 4 showing the most.

-When blood vessels are narrowed in the lungs, the right ventricle must work harder to pump blood to the lungs.
-This can eventually lead to left heart failure and death.
-It is recommended that SSc patients are screened for PAH once a year in order to catch an early onset of PAH and begin treating the disease.
+When blood vessels are blocked or narrowed, the right ventricle of the heart must work harder to pump blood to the lungs.
+This can eventually lead to heart failure and death.
+It is recommended that scleroderma patients are screened for PAH once a year to diagnose early onset of PAH and begin treating the disease.
 If left untreated, PAH can be fatal.

-Note: Scleroderma is strictly a news and information website about the disease.
+Note: Scleroderma News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.